-Shoreline City Council candidate resigns from CRISTA Ministries over perceived anti-gay stance
+Shoreline City Council candidate resigns from CRISTA Ministries over perceived anti-LGBTQ stance

 “She assured me CRISTA was not on a ‘witch hunt’ and that my job was safe,” Fuller said.

-A week later, the director gave her two options: Be disciplined and change her values, or leave the organization.
+A week later, the director gave her two options: Be discipled and change her values, or leave the organization.
 Fuller left in August.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.